 - College transcripts (showing a minimum cumulative GPA of 3.0)

-Deadline for the 2020-21 school year is 3:00 p.m. on March 1, 2020.
+Deadline for the 2021-22 school year is 3:00 p.m. on March 1, 2021.
 All information must be received on or before the deadline to be considered for the full scholarship amount.
-All applications will be formally reviewd in the spring and you will be notified of a personal interview is necessary.
+All applications will be formally reviewed in the spring and you will be notified of a personal interview is necessary.
 Photographs are not allowed to be submitted with the application.
 All documents, including transcripts, should be opened and attached to the application.
-Applications should be submitted as one complete package.
+Applications must be submitted as one complete package.